urbainn2/basic-boxify/PULL_REQUEST_TEMPLATE.md

-## Steps to reproduce

-Please show the steps to reproduce.
-This makes it easier for the devs--and the testers once this issue is fixed.
+Try not to close the corresponding issue when this PR is closed.
+I'll rather mark the issue 'FIXED IN NEXT BETA' when I merge the PR.